Relintai/pandemonium_engine_docs/tutorials/scripting/idle_and_physics_processing.rst

    engine, like moving a body that collides with the environment.

 You can activate idle processing by defining the ``_process()`` method in a script.
-You can turn it off and back on by calling :ref:`Node.set_process()
+You can turn it off and back on by calling `Node.set_process()
 <class_Node_method_set_process>`.

 The engine calls this method every time it draws a frame: